-Regular restaurant health inspections can be stressful for restaurant owners looking to put their best foot forward.
-Don’t let public health inspector visits leave you and your staff anxious — the key to acing your next review is being prepared.
+Restaurant health inspections can be stressful for restaurant owners looking to put their best foot forward.
+Don’t let public health inspector visits leave you and your staff anxious.
+The key to acing your next review is to be prepared.

-Follow this guide to ensure the health and safety of your guests while passing your next restaurant health inspection with flying colors.
+Follow this guide to ensure the health and safety of your guests and pass your next restaurant health inspection with flying colors.

 What is a restaurant health inspection?

-The U.S. Food and Drug Administration (FDA) has a food code that helps states regulate restaurants, grocery stores and institutions such as nursing homes.
+The U.S. Food and Drug Administration (FDA) Food Code helps states regulate restaurants, grocery stores and institutions that serve food such as nursing homes.
 However, no single national code exists.

-If you own a restaurant, food stand, food truck or any place that publicly sells prepared food, you must consult the local health department for food code regulations in your state.
+If you own a restaurant, food stand, food truck or publicly sell prepared food of any kind, you must consult your local health department for food code regulations in your state.
 The FDA has a guide to help you find your state’s health food code.

 Typically, fast food and full-service restaurants can expect a state restaurant health inspection every six months.
-Although, you might experience just one review per year if you operate a seasonal restaurant.
+A seasonal restaurant might experience just one review per year.

 - Proper handwashing